valeratrades/discretionary_engine/README.md

 # TODO for next version

+- [x] is there a pattern to connect members of two enums?
+    If yes, implement it, otherwise make them HashMap<str, String>

+- [x] impl all `ProtocolCache` for Followups

+- [ ] impl all `FollowupProtocol` for Followups

 // might as well go fuck it, and:
 - [ ] move to config lib instead of custom implementation